 - Take off your shoes and socks at some point during the day.
 Let your feet and socks dry out over lunch!
 This is what works best for me in preventing blisters and keeping my feet happy on the trail.

 - Know your limits!
 Know when to call it a day and turn around, or set up camp if you’re backpacking.

-- Know that not every hike is going to be a glamorous, picturesque, mind, body and soul soothing experience.
+- Know that not every hike is going to be glamorous.
+Not every hike will be a picturesque, mind, body and soul soothing experience.
 Sometimes – you might have a bad hike.
 (Hate to break it to you!)

 I really think I would have been happy to adventure further that day if I would have stayed better hydrated through out the hike, and eaten more both through out the hike and at lunch.
 But my body was not having any of it!